 Hiring someone to clean your home is a big deal.
 You’re not simply letting a stranger into your personal space.
 You’re trusting them with your safety, comfort, and one of the most important aspects of your wellbeing – cleanliness.

-You may not think cleanliness is that essential to your life, but studies show otherwise.
+You may not think cleanliness is essential to your life, but studies show otherwise.
 However, while cleaning is important, it’s also time-consuming.
 Like a starving beast feasting on our leisure one minute at a time.

 In this article: